 Our recent study of common variable immunodeficiency (CVID)-associated enteropathy further validated our approach.
 Only half of patients with CVID develop enteropathy, however, the factors underlying this predisposition are unknown.
 Gene expression profiling of duodenal biopsies of CVID patients with and without enteropathy revealed a signature of inflammation enriched for various immune cells including M1 macrophages (Fig. 3).
 Biopsy samples were then analyzed for microbial and host gene expression, based on which a regulatory transkingdom network was reconstructed (Fig. 4).
-Focusing on Mf-related inflammatory genes upregulated in the group of CVID patients with enteropathy, we found that Acinetobacter baumannii was the best candidate microbe driving the inflammatory response, becasue it displayed high connectivity to inflammatory genes in TK-NW (Fig. 4).
-These findings were confirmed in in vitro experiments by activating a MF cell line with Acinetobacter baumannii {ref meeting abstract}.
+Focusing on Mf-related inflammatory genes upregulated in the group of CVID patients with enteropathy, we found that Acinetobacter baumannii was the best candidate microbe driving the inflammatory response, because it displayed high connectivity to inflammatory genes in TK-NW (Fig. 4).
+These findings were confirmed in in vitro experiments by activating a Mf cell line THP1 with Acinetobacter baumannii {(manuscript under revision and ref meeting abstract}.